Does age play any role in business success?

 - The chance to leave depressing 9-5 days in stuffy offices behind

-Starting a business when you’re over 50 will mean you’re able to draw on all your experience and skills that you have learnt and focus it into your business.
+Getting involved in a new business when you’re over 50 allows you to draw on all your experience and skills that you have learnt over time.

-However, being self-employed isn’t easy – you have to be self-disciplined and organised, and remember, you won’t get paid if you’re off sick!
+However, being self-employed isn’t easy.
+You have to be self-disciplined and organised.
+Remember, you won’t get paid if you’re off sick!

 But if that doesn’t put you off then great, because many people find being self-employed liberating and motivating.